jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

 # Tetris Configuration

-We recommend that you start by deleting all workflows, agents, models, and skills that were created by default.
+We recommend that you start by deleting all workflows, agents, models, and skills, that were created by default.
+To upload configuration from a JSON file, click on the three dots (...) next to the "+ New Skill" button.

+*Note: You don't need to make any changes to configuration before clickling on "Create".*

 1. Upload Skills
     - skills/list_all_files.json